jmacglashan/decisions_and_dragons/content/posts/ddpg_grad.md

 ## Q-functions as loss functions

 When actions are continuous, we cannot find the action with the highest Q-value by simply enumerating each action's value.
 We also cannot directly assign that action to be selected in each state if the state space is too large or continuous.
 However, we're good at optimizing approximate functions to minimize some loss function in machine learning.
 That's kind of the basis of deep learning!
-We build a big neural net, define a differentiable loss function, and then use multiple steps of gradient descent to learn a neural net to minimize the loss.
+We build a big neural net, define a differentiable loss function, and then use multiple steps of gradient descent to train a neural net to minimize the loss.

 We can use the same idea to handle our problem of optimizing a policy to select continuous actions that maximize a Q-function.
 In this case, our Q-function will act like our loss function, and our policy like the usual neural net.